 Patients have used the safe yarning space whilst waiting, and staff have used it to diffuse tense situations.
 The Clinic also plans to host culturally safe nurse-led health clinics for Aboriginal patients in the yarning space.
-The practice plans to offer 'mini health checks' providing preventative health care on specific days in the yarning space, including blood pressure checks, immunisations and blood sugar checks for people who have diabetes..
+Aboriginal health checks can be cumbersome for busy general practices, so the practice plans to offer 'mini health checks' providing preventative health care on specific days in the yarning space including; blood pressure checks, immunisations and blood sugar checks for people who have diabetes.